Mapping the brain's electrical activity

 Determining the role of cortical oscillations

-Fundamentally, to understand how the brain works and what happens in disease, we need to be able to non-invasively image the electrical activity in the human brain at the speed at which the brain works – in the millisecond time range.
+To understand how the brain works and what happens in disease, we need to be able to non-invasively image the electrical activity in the human brain at the speed at which the brain works – in the millisecond time range.

 MEG – the measurement of external magnetic fields associated with neuro-electric activity – is one of the most powerful tools we have for this task.
-Importantly, MEG is well suited to studying electrical oscillations within the brain, which are thought to fundamentally underpin the dynamic functional architecture of the brain, allowing moment-to-moment co-ordination of activity within and across brain areas.
+Importantly, MEG is well suited to studying electrical oscillations within the brain, which are thought to underpin the dynamic functional architecture of the brain, allowing moment-to-moment co-ordination of activity within and across brain areas.